JillFang1030/BrainHack_Final_Project/README.md

 - `Beta_TD.csv`
 - `Beta_DD.csv`

-Each row corresponds to:

-- one participant × one channel × one condition
+Each row corresponds to one **participant × one channel × one condition**

 ### Step 4 — Group-Level LME Analysis (Initial Channel Selection)